matthiaszarzecki/SwiftUIApiOfIceAndFire/README.md

 - Tap tabbar icons to reset views
 - More Unit-Tests
 - More Unit-tests for ViewModels
-- Figure out more elegant way to return manual error on bad url in combine-call
+- Better error-handling in combine-call

 Nice to Have:
 - CodeCov integration in CICD